LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/hello-jasmine.rst

 Calling ``expect(x).toEqual(y)`` declares that we expect ``x`` to equal ``y``.
 As you get started with unit testing, nearly *all* of your tests will take this form.
 The argument to ``expect()`` is a call to the function ``hello()``.
 The argument to ``toEqual()`` is the expected output from that function call.
+``toEqual()`` is a specialized method called a **matcher**.
+Matchers in Jasmine compare the value passed to the value passed to ``expect()``.
+These comparisons are not just limited to checking if the two values are equal.
+Jasmine has a wide variety of matchers built-in and developers can also build custom matchers.
+For a full list of the provided matchers, check out the `Jasmine documentation <https://jasmine.github.io/api/3.6/matchers.html>`__.

 If the two arguments are indeed equal, the test will pass.
 Otherwise, the test will fail.
 In this case, we are declaring that we *expect* ``hello("Jasmine")`` to return the value ``"Hello, Jasmine!"``.